TanyaDalvi/browfingers.io/index.md

 # Django Tutorial by Brownfingers

-Welcome to the Django Girls Tutorial!
-We are happy to see you here :) In this tutorial, we will take you on a journey under the hood of web technologies, offering you a glimpse of all the bits and pieces that need to come together to make the web work as we know it.
+Welcome to the Django Tutorial by BrownFingers!
+We are happy to see you here :smiley:.In this tutorial, we will take you on a journey under the hood of web technologies, offering you a glimpse of all the bits and pieces that need to come together to make the web work as we know it.
-As with all unknown things, this is going to be an adventure - but no worries, since you already worked up the courage to be here, you'll be just fine :)
+As with all unknown things, this is going to be an adventure - but no worries, since you already worked up the courage to be here, you'll be just fine :v:

 ## Introduction